mia-platform/documentation/docs/development_suite/api-console/api-design/flow-manager-configurator/how-it-works.md

     - Service configuration
     - Service settings
     - Unlink microservice (only for linked services)
-    - New layout (only if you have not switch to the new layout yet)
+    - New layout (only if you have not switched to the new layout yet)

 #### Persistency Management